 INTRO: Scapose, rhizomatous perennial of pine savannas, pine flatwoods, seepage bogs, mafic fens and barrens, upland woodlands and road banks.

-STEMS: Stem an unbranched, mostly naked a few small green bracts) flowering scape, rising from the center of a basal rosette.
+STEMS: Stem an unbranched, mostly naked flowering scape with a few small bracts, rising from the center of a basal rosette.

 LEAVES: Leaves spreading-ascending in a basal rosette, lance-shaped, 1 1/2-7 1/2 in. long, yellowish green.

-FLOWERS: Flowers in a spike-like raceme occupying the top 4–14 in. of the scape, white, ¼-3/8 in. long, cylindric to urn-shaped, composed of 6 fused petals that at full bloom flare into 6 pointed lobes; there is a slight constriction of the tube just below the lobes, and the tube has a granular-bumpy outer surface.
+FLOWERS: Flowers in a spike-like raceme occupying the top 4–14 in. of the scape, white, ¼-3/8 in. long, cylindric to urn-shaped, composed of 6 fused petals that at full bloom flare into 6 pointed lobes; there is a slight constriction of the tube just below the lobes, and the tube’s outer surface is granular-bumpy.